kognifai/Galore/SDK-documentation/casestudy.md

 related to a particular subsystem.
 This allows the end user to drill down into the asset model and see only the relevant events.

-For time series nodes and sample set nodes a number of time based aggregated streams are created, in addition to the raw data streams.
+A number of time-based aggregated streams are created for time series nodes and sample set nodes, in addition to the raw data streams.
 This allows very fast access to aggregate of large time periods.
 For events, the aggregate contains the number and type events in the period.
 For measurements, the aggregate contains average, minimum, maximum and number of measurements.

 The time series viewer (A general tool used to explore Galore time series) relies heavily on this to provide a smooth interactive user